Our grading system explained

 - Explore the many temples in Bagan by bike – the best way to see this sprawling complex

-- Visit Inle Lake on foot and by bike
+- Discover Inle Lake by boat and on foot

 - Take the train ride along the Gokteik viaduct

 - Cycle around the colonial hill station of Kalaw